hyperonecom/h1-cli/docs/organisation.md

 ## h1 organisation tag add

-Add a tag to organisation
+Add a tag to Organisation

 ### Syntax